Lymah123/100-days-of-code/daily-journal.md

 Today, I setup the login page for my app.
 I handled the backend authentication as well.
 I read up on tailwindcss.

+Day 5: 29/11/24

+Today, I setup database for the Hackathon application.
+I connected the authentication endpoint